vmware/vic/doc/user_doc/vic_admin/upgrade_vch_options.md

 Short name: `--ai`

 The path to the new version of the ISO image from which to upgrade the virtual container host appliance.
-Set this option if you run `vic-machine upgrade` from a folder that is not the one that contains the `appliance.iso` file and you have not added that folder to your `PATH`.
+Set this option if you have moved the `appliance.iso` file to a folder that is not the folder that contains the `vic-machine` binary or is not the folder from which you are running `vic-machine`.
 Include the name of the ISO file in the path.

 **NOTE**: Do not use the `--appliance-iso` option to point `vic-machine` to an `--appliance-iso` file that is of a different version to the version of `vic-machine` that you are running.